xapian/xapian/xapian-bindings/python/docs/introduction.rst

 Apache and mod_python/mod_wsgi
 ##############################

-Prior to Xapian 1.3.0, the you had to tell mod_python and mod_wsgi to run applications which use Xapian in the main interpreter.
+Prior to Xapian 1.3.0, you had to tell mod_python and mod_wsgi to run applications which use Xapian in the main interpreter.
 Xapian 1.3.0 no longer uses the simplified GIL state API, and so this restriction should no longer apply.